DebrajGhose/Crowd-Music/README.md

 # Crowd-Music

-Generates simple musical notation for a crowd to play along to
+Generates straightforward musical notation for a crowd to play along to